kraven-daemon/docs/src/nix.md

 nix-env -q // q:query installed packages
-        -qa some-package // qa: query from available(from channels) -qaf /path/to/nixExpression  // qaf: querie
+        -qa some-package // qa: query from available(from channels) -qaP some-package // qa: query from available with Pkgs Path for use with -iA -qaf /path/to/nixExpression  // qaf: querie
            The default is ~/.nix-defexpr. and point to the channels If the argument starts with http:// or https://,